harttraveller/RDS/README.md

 ### Quickstart

 ### Notes
-*Voting*
-PRAW says that the "score" metric they return for a post is not actually the score for a post, but the number of upvotes: https://praw.readthedocs.io/en/latest/code_overview/models/submission.html.
+*Voting*: PRAW says that the "score" metric they return for a post is not actually the score for a post, but the number of upvotes: https://praw.readthedocs.io/en/latest/code_overview/models/submission.html.

 This is impossible for the simple reason that posts which PRAW says have zero upvotes often have non-zero upvote_ratios.
 This strongly suggests that score is actually being recorded, and that reddit modifies the data so it never goes below zero.